 It is a beautiful Sunday in February - so warm in fact that you would think it is April already!
 I am riding my bike downtown Zurich to meet the opera singer Laura Anne Ayres.

 With such spring weather, there was really nothing pulling me to the mountains.
 In fact, I am happy that there is no snow in Zurich - running is easier that way!
 Laura Anne, despite coming from Texas, is disappointed with the lack of snow and wishes that it would snow in Zurich.

 While we are experiencing a lack of winter north of the Alps, in the south of the Alps it looks much different, and this is a little bit of the reason Laura Anne and I are talking.

-A special place of refuge
+The Great St. Bernard Hospice is a special place of refuge

 As we sit and drink ice tea instead of hot tea, Laura Anne tells me about her special project.
 Last year, needing a break and to see something new, her friend told her to visit the Great St. Bernard Hospice.
 The Swiss equivalent of a Buddhist Temple in Bali a la Eat, Pray, Love, Laura Anne fell in love with the place and quickly became a regular there.